getsocial-rnd/neo4j-aws-causal-cluster/README.md

     - You can't restore a cluster from a backup without a downtime.
 Rolling backup restore is not possible.
 You need to stop the cluster and then do the imports.
 See [further instructions](https://neo4j.com/docs/operations-manual/current/backup/restoring/#backup-restoring-causal-cluster)
     - Restore from the specific backup file on the same cluster possible only once.
 Successful restore from backup [will create *file-marker* on the data volume](./ecs-extension.sh#120-125) to avoid the backup re-import on every docker container restart.
     - During backup restore from the backup follower nodes may get restarted once, after they start next time cluster should successfully form itself.
+    - Backup only for the default database is supported at the moment

 - #### ECS Instances draining support